Total run time: 110 minutes, includes one intermission

 Directed by Aaron Posner

 November 7 – December 8, 2019

 Inside the genius of sculptor Louise Nevelson

-Facts are in dispute and words are in question in this late-career masterpiece by multiple Pulitzer Prize-winner Edward Albee (Who’s Afraid of Virginia Woolf, A Delicate Balance).
+Facts are in dispute and words are in question in this late-career masterpiece by multiple Pulitzer Prize-winner Edward Albee (Who’s Afraid of Virginia Woolf?, A Delicate Balance).
 A little Jewish girl from Russia immigrated to the US and became the renowned sculptor, Louise Nevelson.
 In Albee’s Occupant, she’s been invited to participate in an interview — from beyond the grave.
 Through her ups and downs, her contradictions and evasions, we witness the deep inner turmoil and intrepid triumphs of one of the 20th century’s greatest artistic minds.
-Starring audience-favorite Susan Rome, this surprising, touching, and delicious play is an unabashed exploration of how a pioneer for free-thinking women everywhere found her voice.
+Starring audience-favorite Susan Rome and Jonathan David Martin, this surprising, touching, and delicious play is an unabashed exploration of how a pioneer for free-thinking women everywhere found her voice.

 The play “bows its head in awe and gratitude before the mysterious force of will that allows great artists to be.” –The New York Times

 Wednesday, November 13 following the 7:30 PM show